 3. Removal of all stained glass windows; the disposition of these is not known.

-4. Removal of all seats and seat frames, but a few of them were retained in storage.
+4. Removal of all seats, but a few of them were retained in storage.
+The seat frames were torched apart, leaving the end castings attached to the wall.
 The fixed seats in the corners remained in place.

 5. Removal of the roof cables, trolley boards, etc.; the roof was then covered with tar paper.
 The holes where the roof cables enter the attics were enlarged, and as a result the wood here is badly damaged.